Jan21493/LoxBerry-Plugin-TeslaCmd/README.md

 ## Instructions to install tools and other stuff - not required for a standard installation

+Please follow the installation described at [TeslaCommand Plugin Installation](https://wiki.loxberry.de/plugins/teslacmd/start#installation).

+The following notes may be outdated and should only be used if the link from above does not work anymore.

 ```
 Install vehicle command API on Raspberry (I've not tested steps 3.-5.
 You may have to use 'su' to switch to the root user instead of 'sudo')